North Campus Student Guide

 What to expect when you arrive?

 Collection of keys, instructions, posts and GP registration will all take place in Aberdare Hall as mentioned in the residences contract.
-On the day of arrival, you will be welcomed and escorted to your rooms with the help of the Residence Life Assistants (RLAs).
+On the day of arrival, you will be welcomed and escorted to your rooms with the help of the Residence Life Assistants (RLAs) in their red hoodies/t-shirts.
 They will assist with familiarising you with the campus and will ensure that all your questions are answered.
 In Aberdare Hall, there is a common room society that plans daily events for the Aberdare Hall residents to join during the first two fresher’s weeks.
 The RLAs will also host free weekly drop-in events to ensure that you meet new friends from across the campuses and to act as a point of contact for any of your concerns.
 Your Residence Life Team will also encourage positive communal living in collaboration with the Residences management team through flat meetings.

 Aberdare Hall’s catered students will have advantage in socialising as they have breakfast and dinner together every weekday.
 For the others, in addition to communicating with flatmates in shared kitchens and the Res Life events; there exists numerous societies in the Students’ Union for you to meet more people with similar interests!
 You may also join the Facebook groups of your accommodations to get to know more students living in the same hall.